 As we continue to see the growth of worker-owned businesses and a widespread understanding of the model, we renew our commitment to training and equipping leaders in the sector and being the “think and do” tank that helps the worker cooperative movement to grow strategically.

 DAWI congratulates graduates of our 2015 Fellowship for Worker Cooperative Developers!

 The Fellowship supports the creation of larger, networked and impactful worker cooperatives in the United States by building the skills, leadership and strategic orientation of practitioners.
 DAWI’s learning cohorts create strong communities of practice among peers and across generations of developers.

 Here are the ten worker cooperative developers who completed DAWI’s year-long Fellowship:

-The Democracy at Work Institute has created a new fellowship program to support the current and next generation of mid-career worker cooperative development leaders and their organizations to engage with the question of scale.
-The Institute’s Fellowship Program creates the space and time for cooperative developers to step back and think about their work from this vantage point.
+The Democracy at Work Institute has created a fellowship program to support the current and next generation of worker cooperative development leaders and their organizations to engage with the question of scale: what does scale mean, how can coop developers incorporate approaches to scale in their work, what tools and relationships are needed to build scale?